tejaspatel1911/EveryFan.Recruitment/README.md

 # EveryFan.Recruitment

 Welcome to Everyfan's C# technical test.
 To get started, fork this repository.
 Once you've finished making changes send us a pull request.
-Don't spend more than an hour or two on the test.
+Don't spend more than an hour or two on the test and don't worry if you don't manage to complete the bonus tasks.

 ## Introduction